Ask an Assistant: Audrey Henson (Verve)

 Thanks so much for sitting down with us, Audrey!
 I, personally, have been following you on LinkedIn for a while and have always been fascinated by your insights on AI and our industry.
 To get started, can you please tell us what initially interested you in AI?

 Absolutely.
-I started out as a TV assistant at Verve for the Head of TV’s desk, and I found myself curious about AI.
-This felt like a new kind of monster that everybody was afraid of, and I understood why, but I also wanted to understand why we were using it if it was going to eat all of us.
+I started out as a TV assistant at Verve, and I found myself curious about AI.
+This felt like a new kind of monster that everybody in the industry and beyond were afraid of, and I understood why, but I also wanted to understand why we were using it if it was going to eat all of us.
 So, that spurred my interest.

 From somebody who has been on TV desks for the last few years and has always wanted to work in TV, I also had the instinct of wanting to protect our writers and anybody who's a writer; and the best way I think you can protect somebody is by keeping them informed and giving them tools and strategies and upskilling.
 Teaching something isn't necessarily condoning it, it's just putting that knowledge and information out there.